 The following Ways of Working (WoW) are studied when using Gitlab for collaborative work on drafting CRs.

-In this clause, where Word is proposed to be used for the CR cover sheet, there is no expectation that editing this Word file directly will be necessary.
+For WoW#1-3 in this clause, where Word is proposed to be used for the CR cover sheet, there is no expectation that editing this Word file directly will be necessary.
 Changes to the CR cover sheet data fields can be controlled through access to Gitlab or other tools.
 In this case, it could be sufficient to use a read-only file (e.g. PDF) for the CR cover sheet document.
+For WoW#4, Word contains both the CR cover sheet and direct illustrations of the changes proposed by the CR.
+In this case, Word is used for online discussions and may need to be updated during the meeting for further discussions.

 Editor's note: The process by which CR cover sheet data is updated as part of the WoW is FFS.